ipld/ipld/selectors/selectors.md

 Selector types
 --------------

-### CID Selector
+### Fields Selector

-Selects a single CID.
+Selects each of a set of path segments.

+(If only a single path segment is specified, this can be called a "Path Selector", but it's the same thing.)

 ### Path Selector

 Selects a single path segment.

+Path selectors are a common pattern of usage, but not a specific feature in the selector spec -- it's a degenerate case of a Fields Selector which happens to select only a single field.

+### All Selector

+Selects every field or index in a map or list.

-### Array Selector
+### Range Selector

-Selects a slice or single item of an array of items.
+Selects a slice or single item of a list of items.

 ### Recursive Selector